 During fiscal 2010 and 2011, the Company completed a succession of flow-through share arrangements and renounced the expenditures to investors in accordance with Canadian income tax legislation.
 The Company was required to incur eligible Canadian exploration expenditures in order to ensure investors were eligible for the tax deductions.
 As at April 30, 2013, the Company did not incur all the required expenditures and the investors are no longer eligible to receive certain tax deductions.
 Consequently, the flow-through share premium liability was reduced to NIL and the Company recorded a provision of \$1,170,000 towards potential indemnification of tax liabilities to purchasers of the flow-through shares.
-Interest of \$403,000 has been accrued on this balance to July 31, 2016.
+Interest of \$558,000 has been accrued on this balance to October 31, 2017.

-The Company raised \$350,000 in flow through funds in September 2015, which are required to be incurred on eligible exploration expenditures for the Quebec project.
-As at July 31, 2016, the Company had incurred \$266,425 in eligible exploration expenditures; as such, the Company has a commitment to spend the remaining \$83,575 in flow through funds by December 31, 2016.
-These funds were fully spent subsequent to the quarter end.
+The Company raised \$238,000 in flow through funds in December 2016, which are required to be incurred on eligible exploration expenditures for the Quebec project.
+As at October 31, 2017, the Company had incurred \$207,650 in eligible exploration expenditures; subsequent to the quarter end, the Company has incurred the remaining \$30,350 in flow through expenditures and has fulfilled its flow through commitment.

-The consolidated financial statements have been prepared on a going concern basis, which assumes the realization of assets and liquidation of liabilities in the normal course of business.
+The condensed consolidated interim financial statements have been prepared on a going concern basis, which assumes the realization of assets and liquidation of liabilities in the normal course of business.
 The ability of the Company to continue operations is dependent upon the existence of economically recoverable reserves, successful development of the Company's mineral properties, complete equity financings, and generate profitable operations in the future.
-As shown in the consolidated financial statements, the Company has suffered recurring losses, has negative working capital and has a significant deficit from operations.
+As shown in the condensed consolidated interim financial statements, the Company has suffered recurring losses, has negative working capital and has a significant deficit from operations.
 Management plans to obtain additional financing through future private placements for common shares or from the issuance of common shares on the exercise of outstanding options.
 These conditions may raise significant doubt regarding the Company's ability to continue as a going concern.
-The consolidated financial statements do not give effect to any adjustment should the Company be unable to continue as a going concern and therefore, be required to realize its assets and discharge its liabilities in other than the normal course of business and at amounts differing from those reflected in the consolidated financing to meet the Company's liabilities and commitments as they become due.
-Failure to generate sufficient working capital from operations and external financing will cause the Company to curtail operations and the Company's ability to continue as a going concern will be impaired.
+The condensed consolidated interim financial statements do not give effect to any adjustment should the Company be unable to continue as a going concern and therefore, be required to realize its assets and discharge its liabilities in other than the normal course of business and at amounts differing from those reflected in the consolidated financial statements.
+There can be no assurance that sufficient working capital can be generated from operations and external financing to meet the Company's liabilities and commitments as they become due.
+Failure to generate sufficient working capital from operations or obtain external financing will cause the Company to curtail operations and the Company's ability to continue as a going concern will be impaired.
 It is not possible to predict whether economically recoverable reserves exist, the Company's financing efforts will be successful, or the Company will attain profitable level of operations.